 Tiny Houses and Tractor Wagons:

-Building accommodation wagons designed to be towed behind the tractor - some will be used for an overland expedition to Central Asia, some will be used for accommodation locally for guests and for eco tourists - eco-tourism is growing and families will need comfortable places to stay when visiting the forest.
+Building accommodation wagons designed to be towed behind the tractor - one will be used for an overland expedition to Central Asia, some will be used for accommodation locally for guests and for visiting families.
 Ours will be self sustained and mobile so that impact is less on any area and buildings don't need to spring up in beautiful places.
 'Not just a caravan' - the wagons will be robust an able to go off road, be super insulated, will have their own solar panels and composting toilets, so that people can enjoy nature with minimal impact anywhere, summer or winter.
-We'd like to find people with ideas for design, publicity, welding, carpentry, nailing, electrics, grinding and painting to get the wagons built and up and running.

-LATEST NEWS (October '21): Our main projects now is building/finishing our tiny house wagons, each one different, to be ready for renting them out for the 2022 tourist season.
-This is what we would like help with the most - we offer 'on the job' training for people who want to learn to build their own houses, tiny houses wagons in the future, and welcome new design ideas and input.
+LATEST NEWS (June 2022) Our main project now is building/finishing our tiny house wagons, each one different.
+This is what we would like help with the most.
+In return for your help, we offer training and ideas for people who want to learn to build their own houses, tiny houses wagons in the future, and we welcome new design ideas and input.
 And we are always grateful when people who already have relevant skills come along to help, too.
+With so much great help from Workawayers this year, we are now doing very well and about to finish off some wagons (and lots of other projects are already nicely finished)

 Help with Eco Projects